Charlie-Walsh/milestone-3/README.md

 <h1 style="text-align:center">The Sanctum</h1>

 The Sanctum is a place for bookworms like myself to read and add reviews for sci-fi and fantasy novels.
 Anyone looking to find a new series or just a short story can find guidence here or provide a helpful review for someone looking for something new.
 This will help people make an informed decision when deciding whether or not to purchase a book they may have had their eye on for a while or discover a new author they will really enjoy.
-In my own personal experience I have mostly chosen what books i read by peer recommendation or word of mouth.
+In my own personal experience I have mostly chosen what books I read by peer recommendation or word of mouth.
 This space will allow for that on a grander scale available to anyone and everyone.
 <hr>

 # User Experience